kalambo/maraca-render/README.md

 #### `static getInfo(values, context) => { props; context }`

-The `getInfo` static method takes the values provided to the component (non-indexed items from the relevant Maraca list), along with the current context, and returns the props for this component (passed to `render`), and the new context (passed to any child components).
+The `getInfo` static method takes the values provided to the component (non-indexed items from the relevant Maraca box), along with the current context, and returns the props for this component (passed to `render`), and the new context (passed to any child components).